-In-situ conservation activities will include post-release monitoring of released wildcats, through GPS-radio tracking, live-trapping, and camera-trap monitoring; trapping of feral domestic cats as part of the TNVR programme and data management including telemetry data and camera trap images.
+In-situ conservation activities will include assisting the project team with post-release monitoring of released wildcats, through:

+- GPS-radio tracking, - live-trapping (including collaring), and camera-trap monitoring; - trapping of feral domestic cats as part of the TNVR programme - data management including telemetry data and camera trap images.

-Work with the project's veterinary team will include anaesthetising wild-living wildcats for health monitoring and telemetry collaring; anaesthetising and neutering of feral domestic cats; postmortem examinations of wild-living feral domestic cats and wildcat hybrids, record keeping and data management.
+Work with the project's veterinary team will include assisting with:

+- anaesthetising wild-living wildcats for health monitoring and telemetry collaring; - anaesthetising and neutering of feral domestic cats; - postmortem examinations of wild-living feral domestic cats and wildcat hybrids; - record keeping and data management.

 This role will involve working outside of normal working hours, including overnight.
+There will be the potential to assist the veterinary team multiple nights per week as per the needs of the project.